RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 What Is A Trash Cymbal?

 A trash cymbal is a type of effect cymbal.
-There are many different effect cymbals, the most common being trash, splash, and China cymbals.
+According to Sweetwater, there are many different effect cymbals, the most common being trash, splash, and China cymbals.
 Trash cymbals have often been described as a hybrid between a traditional crash and a china cymbal.

 Trash cymbals, like other effect cymbals, are not typically one of the main cymbals on a kit, those primarily being the hi-hats, crashes, and ride cymbals.